trey-rosius/package-delivery-microservice/README.md

 `diagrid appid create package-service`

-The next step is to create the package pickup event.
+The next step is to create the package pickup request event.
 This event simply notifies subscribers of the fact that, a package needs to be picked up and assigned a delivery agent.

 ![package_pickup_request_event](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/package_pickup_request_event.png)